wgar84/wgar84.github.io/Evolution2015/index.md

 *** =pnotes

-The first global pPC captures this split (with Hominids in between), and
+The first global pPC captures this split (with Hominids in between), and the SRD analysis over covariance matrices recovered from the first global pPC indicate that this split is mostly associated with changes in the covariance structure of Centroid Size, Basicranial, and Orbital traits, while traits in remaining regions are quite stable in terms of covariance structure.

 ***

 ![plot of chunk srd_g1](assets/fig/srd_g1-1.png)

-*** =pnotes

-the SRD analysis over covariance matrices recovered from the first global pPC indicate that this split is mostly associated with changes in the covariance structure of Centroid Size, Basicranial, and Orbital traits, while traits in remaining regions are quite stable in terms of covariance structure.

 --- &vertical